 This tutorial introduces the nuts and bolts of database searching using Academic Search Premier, a database which searches most subject areas and provides a substantial number of full-text articles.
 The skills demonstrated in this tutorial are also generally transferable to our other scholarly databases.

-This tutorial employs a memorable acronym to present useful criteria for evaluating the credibility, accuracy, reasonableness, and support provided by a particular article.
+This tutorial employs a memorable acronym to present useful criteria for evaluating the timeliness, accuracy, reasonableness, and support provided by a particular article.

 This tutorial addresses how to take an article citation from a works cited list or an external tool such as Google Scholar and find the desired article within our scholarly databases.